CassandraGoose/react-explore-reddit/README.md

 - a user can view comments (can be broken down more because woof)

 ## There are several branches available as examples of each concept, listed below:
-- [basic-hooks]: this branch completes the features utilizing hooks in React and that's all.
+- [main]: this branch completes the features utilizing hooks in React and that's all.
 - [hooks-with-ts]: this branch completes the features utilizing hooks in React with TypeScript
 - [hooks-with-context]: this branch completes the features utilizing hooks and the context API
 - [hooks-with-context-and-ts]: this branch completes the features utilizing hooks, the context API, and TypeScript